 Lightning talks are also a good opportunity to bring your Engineering Lead in to share technical opportunities or discuss previous efforts, or your Stakeholder to help set context and vision for the team.
 And remember, it’s always a good idea to include the user perspective as part of your lightning talks whether through actual interviews or through collected research, case studies, or video clips from user interviews.
 Afterall improving the user’s experience is the end goal.

 Step 5: Create a Deck

 We recommend you create a deck to help as your guide going through the sprint.
-It is a great place to collect the Lightning talks and help people the learn the methods.
+It is a great place to collect the Lightning Talks and help people learn the methods.
 We have created some deck templates as a resource to get you started if you'd like.
 They are located in the Resources section of the site.